 - Use AutoFill to get other outputs.

-- In this way, you’ll easily obtain the monthly average values from daily data.
+- In this way, you’ll quickly obtain the monthly average values from daily data.

 4. Get Daily Data Average by Month Through AVERAGEIFS Function